1. Career Development –

 Security measures at Mount Sinai are reviewed continuously to provide a safe environment for all who use its facilities.
-A committee of the Student Council addressing housing and security exists and meets on a regular basis with Security to discuss matters of concern.
+A committee of the Student Council addresses housing and security issues and meets on a regular basis with Security to discuss matters of concern.

-2. Get medical attention.
-Campus security will provide transportation to the Mount Sinai Medical Center Emergency Room for emergency medical treatment and evidence collection.
+- Get medical attention.
+Campus security will provide transportation or escort to the Mount Sinai Medical Center Emergency Room for emergency medical treatment and evidence collection.
 A counselor from the Sexual Assault and Violence Intervention (SAVI) program will be available to assist victims.

 Caring assistance is available for persons who have been subjected to sexual assault or sexual misconduct.
 They are encouraged in the strongest terms to make a report.
 ISMMS works closely with Mount Sinai SAVI program.
 More information can be found at http://www.mountsinai.org/patient-care/service-areas/community-medicine/areas-of-care/sexual-assault-and-violence-intervention-program or by calling (212) 423-2140.

-Consistent with Chapter 739 of the State Education Department signed into law in 1990, information concerning prevention of sexual assault is provided to all entering students.
-In addition, the library has information available concerning the legal consequences of sex offenses.
+Consistent with Chapter 739 of the State Education Department signed into law in 1990, information concerning prevention of sexual assault is provided to all entering students

 F. Clery Act –